espressomd/espresso/doc/sphinx/system_setup.rst

 1-1, 2-2, 0-1, 1-2, 0-2.
 Of these interactions, node 0 treats 0-0 and
 0-2, node 1 treats 1-1 and 0-1, and node 2 treats 2-2 and 1-2.

-Therefore it is highly recommended that you use nsquared only with an odd number of nodes, if with multiple processors at all.
+Therefore it is highly recommended that you use N-squared only with an odd number of nodes, if with multiple processors at all.

 .. _Thermostats: